psvp28/s4ch/README.md

 # S4CH: Search 4 Computational Hate

 This project allows users to map out the temporal evolution of conspiracy theories and disinformation on Twitter.
+Main paper [here](https://arxiv.org/abs/2302.04450)

 ## About